House Cleaner

 Do you see a lot of hoarding with your clients?

-Asked by yechhhhh about 12 years ago
+Asked by yechhhhh over 12 years ago

 Actually, I was hired twice to take care of houses just like that.
 Of course, given the nature of the disorder, I did not actually do the jobs because both times I was hired by family members, and when I arrived to the house to assess it, I was told in no uncertain terms that I was not wanted because the house was just how they wanted it.
 Very sad.
 Yes, I do actually see a lot of hoarding.
 It's hard to work in those houses because it's hard to get around the stuff I'm not supposed to touch, and often times it makes me feel that I haven't finished cleaning the house.
 The few that I continued on with, though, I learned to just work around the stockpiles.
 I have one house currently in which the woman collects and keeps old newpapers and magazines.
 She literally has piles and piles of them stacked up to near the ceiling, and they date back to World War 2 to current.
 They are actually falling apart, many are little more than dust crinkles.
 The rest of her house is fairly normal, though, so it's easy to work around that area.
 I do have a couple others, and have had in the past, those that make it difficult by asking me not to touch their hoarded items, but as long as I can safely move throughout the house and actually clean SOMETHING, and as long as they are still willing to pay me, I just do the best job that I can.